Paul has been passionate about travelling for over 35 years. He has been on many flights, rail, and road journeys in the US and Europe.

 4. Expensive Airports

 Once you've checked in your baggage and passed through security, you are effectively stuck in the airport until your plane boards.
 They know that they've got you captured, so they bump up all the prices.
-Refreshments and products that are reasonably priced just a few miles outside the confines of the airport are now out of reach.
+Refreshments and products that are reasonably priced just a few miles outside of the confines of the airport are now out of reach.

 5. Inconsiderate and Noisy Neighbors